lupyuen/pinephone-nuttx/README.md

 _Why won't Arm GIC Version 3 work on PinePhone?_

-According to the Allwinner A64 SoC User Manual (page 210), PinePhone's Interrupt Controller runs on...
+According to the Allwinner A64 SoC User Manual (page 210, "GIC"), PinePhone's Interrupt Controller runs on...

 -   [Arm GIC PL400](https://developer.arm.com/documentation/ddi0471/b/introduction/about-the-gic-400), which is based on...